leeb003/php-mortgage-calculator/README.md

  - TCPDF library for pdf creation (http://www.tcpdf.org/)

 Please feel free to contribute to the functionality of the calculator here on Github.

+If you are looking for a WordPress Amortization Calculator with lots of optionscheck out ours that is available on CodeCanyon - [WP Amortization Calculator](http://codecanyon.net/item/wp-amortization-calculator/13004942?ref=sh-themes)